 Modern consumers want personalization.
 It’s what drives more sales and customer loyalty.
-Generally, the best way to offer them a personalized experience is to run a loyalty program since it makes it easier for you to collect relevant data.
+Generally, the best way to offer them a personalized experience is to run a loyalty program since it makes it easier for you to collect relevant customer data.
 And if we analyze data from client loyalty programs, we shall find out that around 79% of consumers are more satisfied with programs that offer a high degree of personalization.

 So, the idea is to wow loyal clients with an experience they won’t forget any time soon, something that is really relevant to their tastes.

 For example, say you run a brewery.
 You could reward long-term customers who promote your brand online with free beer shipped right to their doorstep, but why not surprise them with a tour of your brewery instead?

 Alternatively, you could offer them free beer, but you could make the whole experience more meaningful by customizing the labels with each customer’s photos, names, or other relevant information.

 The end result would likely be the same in both cases – you’d get to enjoy word of mouth advertising online that would greatly improve the image of your brand.

 That’s just an example, and you can approach this however you think it’s more suited to your business.

 2. Provide Fast, Convenient Customer Support

 When consumers encounter a problem with your products/services or have a question about your brand nowadays, they expect you to offer a quick, decent response.
 Think about it – people today don’t usually get to enjoy a lot of free time.
 Thus, having to spend even half an hour on dealing with customer support can seriously harm customer satisfaction levels.

 Speculations aside, though, the research backs up this claim.
 According to Forrester, 73% of online adults in the US claim that the best thing a brand can do to offer them great customer support is to “value their time.”